United States Customs House (Fajardo, Puerto Rico): Today

 The United States Customs House in Fajardo, Puerto Rico still in active status under the jurisdiction of the U.S. Customs and Border Protection.
 Its mission is to enforce various provisions of the customs and navigations law.
-This building is listed on the U.S. National Register of Historic Places since February 12, 1988.
-The U.S. Postal Service Puerto Real branch moved to another location near the custom house at Calle Union in Fajardo.
+This building is listed on the U.S. National Register of Historic Places since February 12, 1988, and it was added to the Puerto Rico Register of Historic Sites and Zones in 2000.
+The U.S. Postal Service Puerto Real branch was relocated to another location near the custom house at Calle Union in Fajardo.